Bonidia/MathFeature/README.md

 ## Feature Selection

-If you want to apply feature selection techniques, visit our repository: https://github.com/Bonidia/FeatureSelection-FSRV.
+If you want to apply feature selection techniques, visit our [repository](https://github.com/Bonidia/FeatureSelection-FSRV).

 ## Citation